solubris/insync/README.md

 # Future enhancements

-- user/email of source commit could be used for pushing to the dest repo
+- user/email of source commit could be used for pushing to the dest repo - done
 - delete branch if job failed
 - dont overwrite if dst file is newer
-- test adding new files
+- test adding new files - done
+- test adding files in subdir
 - collating changes - multiple changes can be collated to an existing branch
 - allow push to master - so no pr required
 - allow auto merge pr's